-We also know that there are 247,720 households in Lake County; 31% (or 77,297) of which are living under the ALICE** survival threshold.
-In our targeted service areas of Waukegan, North Chicago, Round Lake area, and Zion, 53% of those households (34,294) are living under the ALICE survival threshold.
+There are 254,744 households in Lake County; 30% (or 77,583) of which live under the ALICE* survival threshold.
+In our targeted service areas of Antioch, Fox Lake, North Chicago, Round Lake, Waukegan and Zion, 48% of those households are living under the ALICE survival threshold.

-United Way of Lake County’s educational programming and 211 helpline work to bridge those gaps, connect people to the resources they need, and change the lives of local children and families for the better.
+United Way of Lake County’s educational programming and 211 helpline work to bridge those gaps, connect people to the resources they need, and improve the lives of local children and families.

 For more than 125 years, United Way has evolved to meet the needs of the times.
-There are nearly 1,800 communities across more than 40 countries and territories, bringing people and resources together to solve the communities’ toughest problems.
+There are nearly 1,800 communities across more than 40 countries and territories, bringing people and resources together to solve the communities’ most challenging problems.

 We create lasting change by focusing on long-term solutions, not short-term charity.